laraluys/MLOps4ECM_day1/Model/tutorials/optuna_and_mlflow_combination.md

 mlflow.log_params(study.best_params)
 ```

-Afterward you can also save the optuna figures to MLflow as matplotlib.
+Afterward you can save the optuna figures to MLflow as a matplotlib plot.
 However, pay attention, these figures are saved as Matplotlib.axes types.
 To get the figures themselves you have to do the following:

 ```
 fig = optuna.visualization.matplotlib.plot_optimization_history(study)
 mlflow.log_figure(figure=fig.figure, artifact_file="optimization_history.png")
 ```

 To save the best model itself, you need to first save the neural network whilst going trough the loop in a local file.
-Then the best model can be called and saved to MLflow using pytorch.save_model().
+Then, the best model can be called and saved to MLflow using pytorch.save_model().

 ```
 model = NN_model(best_params) # create a new model